-Eligible expenditure items are:
+Eligible expenditure items must relate to eligible activities and include:

-- the cost of suppliers, consultants and contracted labour undertaking eligible project activities - the cost of obtaining planning, environment or other regulatory approvals as part of an approved eligible capital works or capital expenditure project such as architecture, engineering, planning, design and consultants fees - the purchase of assets such as office furniture, TVs and equipment, motor vehicles purchase or upgrade of ICT hardware including computers and associated software and user licenses including tablets, printers or photocopiers that remain the property of the applicant - the purchase or lease or hire of equipment required to complete eligible project activities - the purchase of materials required to complete eligible project activities.
+- the cost of suppliers, consultants and contracted labour undertaking eligible project activities - the cost of obtaining planning, environment or other regulatory approvals as part of an approved eligible capital works or capital expenditure project such as architecture, engineering, planning, design and consultants fees - the purchase of: - assets such as furniture, TVs and equipment, motor vehicles purchase or upgrade of ICT hardware including: - computers, associated software and user licenses - tablets, printers or photocopiers that remain the property of the applicant. - significant upgrades of websites or applications/application software, e.g. booking systems, digital marketplace, accessibility improvements, cyber security - significant updates of existing ICT systems including: - CRM systems, databases etc. - the cost of initial subscription-based software - initial IT support memberships - warranty of the initial purchase, lease or hire of equipment required to complete eligible project activities

+- the purchase, lease or hire of equipment required to complete eligible project activities. - the purchase of assets, equipment and materials required to complete eligible project activities.